MicrosoftDocs/Viva/Briefing/be-tasks.md

 ---
 # Follow up on tasks

-For **Commitments and follow-ups** in your Briefing, you'll see the one or more of the following based on your recent email activity:
+For **Commitments and follow-ups** in your Briefing, you'll see one or more of the following based on your recent email activity:

 * **Commitment** - Something you promised or committed to do for someone else in an email.
 * **Request** - Something another person asked you to do in an email.